 The rotator cuff should NEVER be worked to failure!

 I never understood this training technique.
-If you work the cuff to failure than what is going to dynamically stabilize the humeral head later that day when you a reaching overhead?
+If you work the cuff to failure, then what is going to dynamically stabilize the humeral head later that day when you a reaching overhead?

 As always, please comment with your thoughts and experience!